rweather/UE1-TTL/README.md

 multiple times to fill up the 4096 bytes of space.
 There is a new "rewind" opcode that can be used to loop short programs without excessive NOP0's.
 See the next section.

+The "programs" directory contains some sample programs, together with a Python script to pack up to 8 binaries into a single 32K EEPROM image.

 ## Instruction set